icann/rdap-conformance-tool/docs/2019_gtld/response/domain.md

 Test group: [rdapResponseProfile_2_4_1_Validation]

 The following steps should be used to test the RDAP protocol section 2.
-4 .1 of the  RDAP_Response_Profile_2_1:
+4 .1 of the  RDAP Response Profile 2.1:

 1. An _entity_ with the registrar role within the topmost domain object shall exist.
 ```json